 Is Italy Safe?
 Moderate Risk

 Italy is one of the most seismically active countries in Europe, making it susceptible to frequent earthquakes and volcanic activity.
-In 2009 a 5.8 magnitude quake near Abruzzo killed 308 people, injured a further 1500, and caused $16 billion in damages.
-Stromboli — just north of the island of Sicily — is one of the world’s most active volcanoes.
+In 2009, a 5.8 magnitude quake near Abruzzo killed 308 people, injured a further 1,500, and caused $16 billion in damages.
+Stromboli, just north of the island of Sicily, is one of the world’s most active volcanoes.
 Volcanic ash can seriously impede air travel with very little notice.
-While most violence perpetrated by organized criminal groups in Italy is directed at one another, travelers are at risk of being caught in the wrong place at the wrong in both urban and ex-urban areas.
-Read more about safety while traveling in Europe.
+While most violence perpetrated by organized criminal groups in Italy is directed at one another, travelers are at risk of being caught in the wrong place at the wrong time in both urban and ex-urban areas.

 International Security Solutions While Traveling